THE SKIN TEXTURE OF YOUR PALMS SHOWS YOUR PERSONALITY

 AVERAGE (SLIGHTLY COARSE)

 The ridges on the palm and fingerprints on the somewhat rough skin are more visible.
 There are not as many fine lines on the palm.
 It feels slightly rougher than paper.
-This type of skin, found in men or women who possess the right amount of vitality (physically and mentally) but aren’t particularly refined or sensitive.
+This type of skin is found in men or women who possess the right amount of vitality (physically and mentally) but aren’t particularly refined or sensitive.
 They are well-grounded, active, sporty, hardworking and motivated.

 Thin skin also has more fine lines.
 Usually, the palm has many fine lines all over, and the ridges are hardly visible.
 The skin may appear transparent with visible veins or reddish blotches.
-This type of skin portrays someone with less physical energy but increased sensitivity both physiologically and physically.
+This type of skin portrays someone with less physical energy but increased physiological and physically sensitive.
 They do not handle criticism well and are often impatient.

 SKIN TEXTURE – SMOOTH AND DELICATE

 Ridges and fingerprints are often difficult to see on smooth skin.
 The palms, covered in many fine lines, have skin that feels like silk.
 This type of skin shows the most amount of refinement and sensitivity.
 They have a quiet, receptive and gentle nature.

 COARSE OR ROUGH SKIN

 The ridges are very visible, and only the major lines are usually present on the palm, typically found solely in men.
-This skin may feel hard and abrasive to the touch, much like sandpaper.
+This skin may feel hard and abrasive, much like sandpaper.

 Thick skin naturally comes with deeper, clearer lines.
-The colour is even with skin ridges and fingerprints clearly visible.
+The colour is even, with skin ridges and fingerprints visible.
 These people are robust, energetic and healthy but may lack sensitivity towards others if the texture is coarse.
 The term thick-skinned, which means someone who is insensitive to insults or criticism, applies to those with this type of skin unless they have a bulbous, conic tip on the Index finger and thumb.

 FIRM AND SPRINGY FEEL TO THE SKIN

-A firm but flexible feel shows good muscular development, hence strength and vitality.
-Can be found in various skin types.
+A firm but flexible feel shows good muscular development, strength, and vitality.
+It can be found in various skin types.